spagootie/PCano/README.md

 Use the keys q, w, and e to change between three different octaves.

+Use the key z to clear the screen.

 the Star Wars theme is a, j, f, d, s, ;, j, f, d, s, ;, j, f, d, f, s.

 ASSEMBLING: